 The FE-SEM is equipped with a Bruker XFlash® 6/30 silicon drift detector for energy-dispersive X-ray spectroscopy (EDS).
 EDS is a technique that is based in the detection of X-rays emitted from the sample during bombardment by the electron beam and allows the elemental composition of the analyzed sample volume to be determined.
 The full functionality of the EDS system is available to users at the Easy Mode training level.

 Based on the level of experience in electron microscopy and familiarity with the instrument and laboratory-specific procedures, users are given access to the software of the FE-SEM at different training levels.
 Most users of the laboratory facility have access privileges at the Easy Mode training level, which provides full functionality of the instrument at a fixed working distance of 10 mm and an acceleration voltage of 20 kV.
 Training of new users is currently only provided at the Easy Mode training level.
 A presentation for new users at the Easy Training level can be downloaded here.

 To minimize the risk of a collision between the sample/stage with the detectors, only users with significant experience are given full software access to all five motions of the motorized sample stage (i.e., z-axis and stage tilting).
-Similarly, usage of the BSE and in-beam SE detectors at working distances below 10 mm is restricted to a limited number of users only.
-Users will be granted higher access privileges on a case by case basis.
+Similarly, usage of the BSE and in-beam SE detectors at working distances below 10 mm and usage of the CL detector is restricted to a limited number of users only.
+Users will be granted higher access privileges on a case-by-case basis.